 Alzheimer’s disease has been identified as a protein misfolding disease (proteopathy), caused by plaque accumulation of abnormally folded amyloid beta protein, and tau protein in the brain Cesa developed a molecule that targets both Amyloid and Tau.
 First short term (4 weeks) observational studies on advanced (stage 5+) AD patients showed a rapid regeneration of short term memory and formed the basis for an official placebo controlled clinical trial.

-At the moment a small pre-clinical placebo controlled trial study is being performed on stage 3-4 ( Medium) Alzheimer patients.
-Intermediate results show already a 20% improvement on the cognitive abilities.
-After 6 months the group will be unblinded and the report published.
-Based on the experiences of this small trial a major multi-location Placebo controlled Clinical trial will be started in Spring 2018.
+A small open label study is on going on stage 3-4 ( Medium) Alzheimer patients.
+Intermediate results showed already a 60% improvement on the cognitive abilities.
+Further test on a level 6 patient showed an impressive (80% improvement) result as well.
+Based on the experiences of this small trial a larger Clinical trial will start in Spring 2024.